genotrance/nimgen/README.md

 _[n.prepare]_

 The following keys can be used to prepare dependencies such as downloading ZIP files, cloning Git repositories, etc. Multiple entries are possible by appending any .string to the key.
-E.g. download.file1. -win, -lin and -osx can be used for OS specific tasks.
-E.g. download-win
+E.g. download.file1. -win, -lin and -mac/osx can be used for OS specific tasks.
+E.g. download-win, execute-lin,mac.unique1

 ```download``` = url to download to the output directory.
 ZIP files are automatically extracted.
 Files are not redownloaded if already present but re-extracted